squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 <script src="https://gist.github.com/squito/6ba75eb102103cea266b.js?file=VectorAccumulable.scala"></script>

 We extend this to many more types that define a `+` -- for example, see all the possibilities from [Twitter's Algebird Library](https://github.com/twitter/algebird).
-You could usen accumulator to track a set of interesting users, or even a BloomFilter for
+You could use an accumulator to track a set of interesting users, or even a BloomFilter for
 (approximately) storing a really large set of users, or using HyperLogLog to (approximately) count distinct users.
 What is really unique about the possibility of using accumulators is that you can compute multiple types of aggregations **in one pass**.
 This may seem irrelevant if you are processing 50 GB on a large cluster, and you've got it all cached in memory -- but it makes a big difference